 What should I wear when I get baptized?

-The day you get baptized, wear dark shorts, provided Love Beyond Reason shirt and a towel.
-So just wear whatever you want to underneath.
+The day you get baptized, wear dark shorts, provided Area 10 shirt, and bring a towel.
+You can wear whatever you want to underneath.
 For men, a pair of shorts/swim trunks will be fine.
 For ladies, a swimsuit is great too.
 If you’re going to be baptized during first service, please be at The Byrd by 9:00 AM.
 If you are being baptized second service, please be at The Byrd at 10:45.
 Someone will be there to meet you in front of the stage.

 We encourage you to invite all your relatives and friends to attend your baptism and celebrate with you.